Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 ## !setrank

 ### At A Glance
- The set rank command allows you to set a players rank within chat, you can also use this to reset the rank of a player.
+The `setrank` command allows you to set a player's rank within chat, reset a player's rank, or disable the rank functionality globally.

 ### How It Works
-The command uses flags to specify the target player (-t or --target) and the rank (-r or --rank) or to reset the rank (--reset).
+The command uses flags to specify the target player (`-t` or `--target`) and the rank (`-r` or `--rank`), or to reset the rank (`--reset`).
+Additionally, the `--disable` flag can be used to disable rank functionality for the entire server.

 When executed, it checks the provided arguments and ensures the target player exists.
-If a rank is specified, it updates the player's rank; if the --reset flag is used, it removes the player's rank.
-Both the command sender and the target player receive notifications about the rank change.
+If a rank is specified, it updates the player's rank; if the `--reset` flag is used, it removes the player's rank.
+If the `--disable` flag is used, it disables the rank system entirely, but this can only be executed by users with clearance level 4.
+Both the command sender and the target player (if applicable) receive notifications about the rank change.

-!> Required Clearance Level To Execute: 3
+!> Required Clearance Level To Execute: 3 for setting ranks, 4 for disabling ranks globally.

 > ```
-> Usage: "!setrank [ -t | --target <player> ] [ -r | --rank <rank> ] [ --reset ]"
+> Usage: "!setrank [ -t | --target <player> ] [ -r | --rank <rank> ] [ --reset ] [ --disable ]"
 > Example: setrank --target PlayerName --rank [Member]
 > Example: !setrank -t PlayerName -r [Admin]
 > Example: !setrank -t PlayerName --reset
 > Example: !setrank --target PlayerName --reset
+> Example: !setrank --disable
 > ```

 ## !tpr